exasol/postgresql-virtual-schema/doc/design.md

 ### `MINUTES_BETWEEN`, `HOURSE_BETWEEN` ...

 Exasol supports multiple functions that get the diff of a date in a specific unit.
-In Exasol `MINUTES_BETWEEN` of two dates that are two hours apart return 120.
+For example in Exasol `MINUTES_BETWEEN` of two dates that are two hours apart return 120.
+For more details check the [Exasol scalar functions manual](https://docs.exasol.com/sql_references/functions/all_functions.htm).

 PostgreSQL does not support such functions.